Major Groups > Gilled Mushrooms > Pale-Spored > Russula > Foetid > Russula amoenolens & Russula cerolens

 Description:

-Ecology: Mycorrhizal with conifers (Russula amoenolens is occasionally associated with hardwoods); growing alone, scattered, or gregariously; often found in grassy woodland areas; summer and fall (winter on the West Coast); widely distributed.
+Ecology: Mycorrhizal; reported under hardwoods and conifers; growing alone, scattered, or gregariously; often found in grassy woodland areas; summer and fall (winter on the West Coast); widely distributed in North America.

-Cap: 4-10 cm across; convex, becoming broadly convex or flat, sometimes with a shallow central depression; sticky when fresh, but often dry when collected; light yellowish brown (Russula amoenolens) to dark yellowish brown or dark brown (Russula cerolens); the margin lined and pimpled at maturity; the skin peeling away easily at the margin, sometimes beyond halfway to the center.
+Cap: 4-10 cm across; convex, becoming broadly convex or flat, sometimes with a shallow central depression; sticky when fresh, but often dry when collected; light to dark yellowish brown, or grayish brown; the margin lined and pimpled at maturity; the skin peeling away easily at the margin, sometimes beyond halfway to the center.

-Gills: Attached to the stem; close, crowded, or nearly distant; whitish to yellowish or pale orangish; often discoloring yellowish brown to brownish.
+Gills: Attached to the stem; close or nearly distant; whitish to yellowish or pale orangish; often discoloring yellowish brown to brownish.

-Stem: 3-7 cm long and up to 2.5 cm thick; white, discoloring brownish to yellowish brown (Russula amoenolens) or reddish brown (Russula cerolens); dry; more or less smooth.
+Stem: 3-7 cm long and up to 3 cm thick; white, discoloring brownish to yellowish brown, especially near the base; dry; fairly smooth; becoming hollow with age.

-Taste: Moderately to strongly acrid; odor waxy and reminiscent of maraschino cherries, almonds, or benzaldehyde.
+Odor and Taste: Odor waxy and reminiscent of maraschino cherries, almonds, or benzaldehyde; taste moderately to strongly acrid.

 Russula amoenolens